Top 10 Best Effects Guitarists

 The Top Ten

-Tom Morello Thomas Morello is an American musician, singer-songwriter and political activist.
-He is best known for his tenure with the band Rage Against the Machine and then with Audioslave.
+Thomas Morello is an American musician, singer-songwriter, and political activist.
+He's best known for his tenure with the band Rage Against the Machine and later with Audioslave.
+Morello's also known for his innovative guitar style and his solo project, The Nightwatchman.... read more

 This is a man who knows his stuff.
 He doesn't just play a pentatonic scale for every solo or riff he does.
 He experiments and uses what he calls the happy accidents that occur during rehearsal and practice.